cstashko/STIFMaps/README.md

 ## Repo Contents
 -[network_training.ipynb](./network_training.ipynb): Jupyter notebook for reproducing the trained models presented in the manuscript
--[STIFMaps.ipynb](./STIFMaps.ipynb): Jupyter notebook for creating STIFMaps out of an input image using trained networks
+-[STIFMaps.ipynb](./STIFMaps.ipynb): Jupyter notebook for creating STIFMaps out of input DAPI and collagen images using trained networks
 -[test_cases](./test_cases): Example images to use with [STIFMaps.ipynb](./STIFMaps.ipynb) to see the pipeline in action

 ## System Requirements